pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Validation Testing Benchmarking

-The results are shown in \autoref{fig:test1}, where the three panels contain the time evolution of the ratio between numerical to analytical results (top), the I-front radius (middle) and its velocity (bottom). \pyray{} is in excellent agreement with the analytical prediction, with a coarse and a fine time step choice.
-In both cases, the $r_I$ is slightly underestimated by a constant offset, which can be attributed to the arbitrary choice of $x_{\rm HI}=0.5$ as a definition for $r_I$ and the fact that the I-front has a finite thickness \citep{1998ppim.book.....S}, whereas the analytical solution assumes it to be a sharp transition.
+The results are shown in \autoref{fig:test1}, where the three panels contain the time evolution of the ratio between numerical to analytical results (top), the I-front radius (middle) and its velocity (bottom).
+At times $t\lesssim t_\mathrm{rec}$, \pyray{} is in excellent agreement with the analytical prediction, both with a coarse and a fine time step choice.
+At $t\gtrsim t_\mathrm{rec}$, the numerical I-front overestimates the analytical prediction by as much as 6\%.
+This is consistent with the findings of, e.g., \citet{comparison_1}, where all tested codes predict such an overestimate. \citet{PawlikShaye2008} have demonstrated that this is because, in reality, the ionized fraction varies smoothly within the ionized bubble, whereas the Strömgren argument assumes a sharp transition from fully ionized to fully neutral.